We are all leaders: Leaders of our families, jobs, social circles, and destiny.

 Here’s a short list:

-Alexander The Great, Napoleon Bonaparte, Julius Caesar, Mahatma Gandhi, Nelson Mandela, Abraham Lincoln, and Martin Luther King, to name a few.
+Alexander The Great, Napoleon Bonaparte, Mahatma Gandhi, Nelson Mandela, Abraham Lincoln, Jeannette Rankin, Martin Luther King, and Margaret Mead to name a few.

 This does NOT mean simply reading their pages on Wikipedia.
 Go to your local library and check out some books about these leaders.
 If you don’t have a library card, get one.
 Or, you can order a book right now from any of these sellers: